Ehrlick-Adyne/ChessAdyne/README.md

   +  1  +  2  +  3  +  4  +  5  +  6  +  7  +  8

 -- Put a Bishop at (4 , 3)
--- Plot Possible Next Moves for Bishop (4 , 3)
+-- Calculating Possible Next Moves for Bishop (4 , 3)
+-- Plotting 11 overlay placements on the board
 -- Put a NextMove at (5 , 4)
 -- Put a NextMove at (5 , 2)
 -- Put a NextMove at (3 , 4)